arnab-guha/Udacity-DEND-Capstone-Traffic-Violations/README.md

 ![Data-Model](https://github.com/arnab-guha/Udacity-DEND-Capstone-Traffic-Violations/blob/master/images/data%20model.PNG)

 ### Data Pipeline Design
-The data pipline was designed using Apache Airflow.
+The data pipeline was designed using Apache Airflow.
 The whole process was segregated in several phases:
 - Creating the dimension tables
 - Loading the dimension tables
 - Creating the facts tables